Rosuavio/system-configs/docs/local-config.md

 1. Hard or impossible for other users to find.
 2. Hard or impossible for other users to read.
 3. Could be impossible users with `nixos-rebuild switch` to edit.
-4. Pushes users with `nixos-rebuild switch` to maintain separate cofnigs for the system.
+4. Pushes users with `nixos-rebuild switch` to maintain separate configs for the system.
 Possibly fighting over what config to run.
 5. If the user forgets to enter the shell they get none of the benefits of the context of the local project.